Nike Wildhorse 7 Review

 Our Analysis and Test Results

 One cannot help but compare the Nike Wild Horse 7 to its cousin, the Nike Air Zoom Terra Kiger 7.
-They are very similar designs with a similar fit, though for the most part, the Wild Horse goes for more.
-It has more protection, more stack height, more drop, more features, and consequently, it weighs more as well.
+They are very similar designs with a similar fit, though, for the most part, the Wild Horse goes for more in almost every sense.
+It has more protection, more stack height, more drop, more features, and consequently, it weighs more.
 While the Terra Kiger is for folks who are light on their feet and dance down the trail, the Wild Horse is for aggressive heel strikers who pound out the miles.

 We find that shoes with Vibram rubber perform better on slicker terrain.
 For the deserts of the Southwest, where grippy sandstone and sandy trails are par for the course, the Wild Horse 7 thrives, but for true mountain running or wetter climates with slick roots and leaves, the traction is lacking.

-These shoes are predictably less sensitive than lighter, less protective, lower-to-the-ground models, but if they fit, they won't feel clunky like some crossover models or HOKA's.
-This is apparent when running in both the Wild Horse and the Terra Kiger.
+These shoes are predictably less sensitive than lighter, less protective, lower-to-the-ground models.
+Still, if they fit, they won't feel clunky like some men's running shoes designed for pavement.
+The feel is apparent when running in the Wild Horse and the Terra Kiger.
 We could feel the trail much better in the Terra Kiger, but we could land heel strikes on sharp rocks in the Wild Horse without consequence.
 If you're worried about smashing into rocks and roots at the end of a long run, these shoes are a great option.

 These shoes don't feel as heavy as they look (check out the chunky heel), but they're noticeably heavier than more minimalist models, and the extra ounces add up over the miles.
-The Terra Kiger are an ounce and a half lighter for the pair, but running in both shoes, we couldn't feel much of a weight difference.
+The Terra Kiger is an ounce and a half lighter as a pair, but running in both shoes, we couldn't feel much of a weight difference.
 If you want a lightweight shoe, these are not what you're looking for.

-The Wild Horse 7 are an average price that isn't going to raise any eyebrows, but they deliver above-average performance.
+The Wild Horse 7 is an average price that isn't going to raise any eyebrows, but they deliver above-average performance.
 We consider them a great value, and since they seem to get updated every year, it's not uncommon to find them on sale.
 While not winning any awards, they hold their own against the best trail running shoes, and we recommend them to those who value comfort and protection in their footwear.

 The Nike Wild Horse 7 is a versatile trail shoe that should appeal to many runners for its excellent protection without sacrificing too much sensitivity.
 Don't be dissuaded by the overbuilt-looking heel, as they feel lighter than they look.
 Just keep in mind that if you live in a wetter climate, you may want to consider a model with a more aggressive outsole.
 In this case, we recommend you look at the Saucony Peregrine 13 or the Scarpa Spin Ultra.